localstack/localstack/docs/development-environment-setup/README.md

   * LocalStack runs its own [DNS server](https://docs.localstack.cloud/user-guide/tools/dns-server/) which listens for requests on port 53.
 This requires root permission.
 When LocalStack starts in host mode it runs the DNS server as sudo, so a prompt is triggered asking for the sudo password.
 This is annoying during local development, so to disable this functionality, use `DNS_ADDRESS=0`.

 > [!NOTE]
-> We don't recommend disabling the DNS server in general, and when running in a Docker container the sudo password is not required.
+> We don't recommend disabling the DNS server in general (e.g. in Docker) because the [DNS server](https://docs.localstack.cloud/user-guide/tools/dns-server/) enables seamless connectivity to LocalStack from different environments via the domain name `localhost.localstack.cloud`.

 #### Python Dependencies